MichaelRFairhurst/DartNAD0/README.md

 # Watch a game of AI vs AI, with searches up to 50ms in duration.
 # Note: pleasant viewership requires your game implement `toString()` :)
 dart bin/my_game.dart watch xmm --max-time=50

+# Same as above but with MCTS instead of expectiminimax.
+dart bin/my_game.dart watch mcts --max-time=50

 # Run 100 games, searching each move up to 8 plies in depth, and print
 # performance stats.